kevinpryan/caf-subtype-analysis/caf_rnaseq_combined_analysis.md

     ## mean-dispersion relationship

-    ##   Note: levels of factors in the design contain characters other than
-    ##   letters, numbers, '_' and '.'.
-It is recommended (but not required) to use
-    ##   only letters, numbers, and delimiters '_' or '.', as these are safe characters
-    ##   for column names in R. [This is a message, not a warning or an error]

     ## final dispersion estimates

-    ##   Note: levels of factors in the design contain characters other than
-    ##   letters, numbers, '_' and '.'.
-It is recommended (but not required) to use
-    ##   only letters, numbers, and delimiters '_' or '.', as these are safe characters
-    ##   for column names in R. [This is a message, not a warning or an error]

     ## fitting model and testing

-    ##   Note: levels of factors in the design contain characters other than
-    ##   letters, numbers, '_' and '.'.
-It is recommended (but not required) to use
-    ##   only letters, numbers, and delimiters '_' or '.', as these are safe characters
-    ##   for column names in R. [This is a message, not a warning or an error]

     ## -- replacing outliers and refitting for 2685 genes
     ## -- DESeq argument 'minReplicatesForReplace' = 7